 One way that your dentist can address your gingivitis is through scaling and root planing, This process often takes two visits, and a local anesthetic may be required.
 In the first step, scaling, your dentist will use an instrument to remove the plaque and tartar from your teeth, both above and below the gumline.
 During the second step, root planing, the dentist will clean and smooth the roots of your teeth so that they will have a healthy attachment to your jaw.

 Some of the symptoms of gum disease can include inflamed gums, bad breath and teeth that appear to be longer, which is a result of receding gums.
 If you are experiencing any of these symptoms, or are concerned about gum disease, why not plan a visit with our dentist, Dr. Steven Freeman?
-If you would like to schedule an appointment at Elite Smiles in Saint Augustine, Florida, call 904-201-4304 today.
+If you would like to schedule an appointment at Elite Smiles Dentistry in St. Augustine, Florida, call 904-201-4304 today.
 We look forward to helping you enjoy a healthy smile!